-From receiving a 45/45 IB predicted grade to three academic excellence awards for English, Economics and TOK to receiving the DUX award, I’ve achieved a lot at AIS, but what I will look back most fondly on the time I spent with my classmates.
-The diverse friends and school spirit that accompanied the Y12 camping trip or the late nights and long weekends participating and organizing events have been some of the best moments.
+From receiving a 45/45 IB predicted grade to three academic excellence awards for English, Economics and TOK to receiving the DUX award, I’ve achieved a lot at Australian International School (AIS), but what I will look back most fondly on is the time I spent with my classmates.
+The diverse friends and school spirit that accompanied the Year 12 camping trip or the late nights and long weekends participating and organizing events have been some of the best moments.

-Through my time at AIS, I’ve gained the confidence to cope with many challenges in life, and have become very determined to dedicate my life to helping others who’re in need.
-Even studying IB was very competitive to me, however, throughout my learning process, I was able to learn the way of conducting discussions with others and managing my time efficiently.
-When I studied with my friends in class, I believed the teamwork take a great role in IB.
+Through my time at Australian International School (AIS), I’ve gained the confidence to cope with many challenges in life, and have become very determined to dedicate my life to help others who’re in need.
+Even though studying IB was very challenging, throughout my learning process, I was able to learn the way of conducting discussions with others and managing my time efficiently.
+When I studied with my friends in class, I believed that teamwork took a great role in supporting me in studying the IB Diploma.
 We collaborated and motivated each other.
-This absolutely helped me during the preparation of IB final exam.
+This absolutely helped me during the preparation for the IB final exams.
 In addition, the teachers always trusted and supported me.
-Whenever I had some questions or concerns during the universities preparation, they always kindly listened to me and gave some advice to help me find some of the best solutions to my problems.
-Every moment at AIS has remained and will continue to remain as the most valuable memories.
-Hong Kong University of Science and Technology (HKUST) 50% of scholarship Major: Studies Engineering.
+Whenever I had some questions or concerns during the preparation for university, they always kindly listened to me and gave some advice to help me find some of the best solutions to my problems.
+Every moment at AIS has given me and will continue to give me some of the most valuable memories.
+I have since gone on to study at the Hong Kong University of Science and Technology (HKUST), with a 50% scholarship, majoring in Engineering.